 Try stand-up paddle boarding

 It’s not as complicated as surfing but if you plan to take up water sports someday, this would be a great start.
-Cloud 9 and Sugba Lagoon offers lessons and
+Cloud 9 and Sugba Lagoon offers lessons and it you get the hang of it, you can eventually start on your surfing lessons too!

 These highly nutritious and delicious bowls of breakfast are the latest “in” thing.
 Just check out the IG feed of your friends who’ve traveled to Siargao and you wouldn’t miss that creative flat lay featuring these beautiful works of food art.